Axillary Nerve

 A 45-year-old man, a chronic user of a crutch went to his family physician and complained that he had noticed a loss of shoulder contour on the right side during the last 2 months.
 He also told me that he feels no sensations in this region and could see the bony projection at the upper end.

 On examination, the physician found that the patient could not abduct his arm up to 90° and there was a loss of skin sensation.
-Over the lower hall of the deltoid muscle.
+Over the lower half of the deltoid muscle.
 He could also notice the prominence of the greater tubercle of the humerus.
 He was diagnosed as a case of axillary nerve injury.

 Questions